Risingson/eveeyedocs/docs/sync/waypoints.md

 With sync active you got the possibility to set destinations/waypoints from Eveeye to the EVE client.

 ## Interaction
-To do this tap/click a solarsystem.
-I the appearing menu hit `Set Waypoint` or `Set Destination`.
+To set waypoints tap/click a solarsystem.
+In the appearing menu hit `Set Waypoint` or `Set Destination`.
-When a route was plotted via Eveeye you can interact with it via the legend on the right.
-***This feature is in development***

 ## Wormholes/Jumpbridges
 When you got one or both of the options `Use Wormholes` or `Use Jumpbridges` enabled in [Routing Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route) calculating the route will consider those connections.
 If a route is found that includes wormholes or jumpbridges waypoints will be set accordingly.